Tunable large Berry dipole in strained twisted bilayer graphene

 Figure [\ref{fig: Figure2}] surveys the tunability of the Berry dipole as function of the strain parameters, electron fillings, gap size, and temperature.
 The calculated Berry dipole is of order $D\sim 10\,$nm or larger over the range of parameters used in these calculations.
-We can also obtain an estimate of the crossover electric field, ${\cal E}_c$, for which the non linear $\vec{j}_{NL} \sim \vec{\cal E}^2$, transverse current becomes comparable to the linear parallel current, $\vec{j}_L \sim \vec{\cal E}$.
+We notice that the linear contribution in Eq. \ref{eq: Conductbulk} is bounded by the total Berry curvature of the narrow bands while the non-linear contribution in Eq. \ref{eq: Conductsurf} can be modified by both strain and mass gap.
+As shown in Fig. [\ref{fig: Figure2}] the Berry dipole is enhanced by reducing the mass gap, temperature or by modifying the strain magnitude or direction (see also Fig. [\ref{fig: Figure3}]).
+This allow us to obtain an estimate of the crossover electric field, ${\cal E}_c$, for which the non linear $\vec{j}_{NL} \sim \vec{\cal E}^2$, transverse current becomes comparable to the linear parallel current, $\vec{j}_L \sim \vec{\cal E}$.
 We obtain ${\cal E}_c \sim ( \hbar v_F k_F) / ( e D )$, where $D$ is the Berry dipole, $v_F$ is an average of the band velocity at the Fermi level, and $k_F$ is an average of the Fermi wavevector.
 For $\hbar v_F k_F \sim 1 - 10$ meV, we obtain ${\cal E}_c \sim 10^{-4} - 10^{-5}$ mV nm$^{-1}$.
-Hence, it is most likely that in such samples, a charge Hall response will be observed whose Hall voltage depends on the longitudinal electric field as ${\cal E}^2$.
+Hence, it is most likely that in such samples (for example TBG near the magic angle with an unaligned hBN substrate as in Ref.~\cite{Jetal19,Choi2019,Xie2019,Kerelski2019,Quiao2018ht,Huder}), a charge Hall response will be observed whose Hall voltage depends on the longitudinal electric field as ${\cal E}^2$.
 Note that, if the system is driven at a finite frequency, the non linear response will lead to a significant dc current.